OMG - What do I wear for Family Photos? (The Fall Edition)

 What should we wear?

-It is the question that I get asked when booking a session, every.single.time.
+This is the question I get asked when booking a session every.single.time.

 My advice to clients is this: